polymorphm/mass-sendmail/README.markdown

 Status
 ------

-Current status of project -- is in developing
+Current status of project -- is *beta*